syncfusion-content/blazor-docs/blazor/dropdown-list/style.md

 ## Change the HTML attributes

-You can add the additional html attributes such as styles, class, and more to the root element using [HTMLAttributes](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownList-2.html#Syncfusion_Blazor_DropDowns_SfDropDownList_2_HtmlAttributes) property
+Add the additional html attributes such as styles, class, and more to the root element using the [HTMLAttributes](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownList-2.html#Syncfusion_Blazor_DropDowns_SfDropDownList_2_HtmlAttributes) property.

 {% highlight cshtml %}